xarial/codestack/solidworks-api/document/sheet-metal/export-assembly-components/index.md

 ## Notes

-* Macro will ask to resolve lightweight components if any
+* Macro will ask to resolve lightweight components if any.
+Macro can generate error if components are not resolved
 * Each flat pattern from the multi-body sheet metal part will be exported.
 Make sure to use either <\_FeatureName\_> or <[PropertyName]> to differentiate between result files
 * Macro will process all distinct components (file path + configuration)
 * Macro will automatically create folders if required